Christian and Muslims in Public Life

 Media – journalists interested in understanding the diversity of thinking within Christian and Muslim communities.

 The underlying ethos of the project is based on a mutuality which recognises the realities of socio-cultural diversity and the plurality of religious communities in Britain today, yet which understands that both communities will believe that they have important truths which are neither relative nor inconsequential to the public debate.
-In presenting a broad range of opinion and responses from differing perspectives, CMCS is neither supporting, condoning or passing judgement on any particular position, although it does seek to provide clear editorial comment to help the reader navigate issues and views which are often confusing.
+In presenting a broad range of opinion and responses from differing perspectives, CMCS is neither supporting, condoning or passing judgement on any particular position, although it may seek to provide editorial comment to help the reader navigate issues and views which are often confusing.

 Dr Richard McCallum: a senior fellow at CMCS